Florida teen sentenced to life in prison for murder of 13-year-old girl; court releases his apology letter

 Fucci stated that he was sorry nine times in a handwritten letter released by the court, as he apologized to the Bailey family, his own family, and the community for taking the young girl’s life, according to a copy obtained by WTLV.

 “I’m sorry that you didn’t get to know her that long.
-You did not have any long relationships with [Tristyn] and for that i’m sorry,” he wrote in an apology to the Bailey family.
-“For the Community i’m sorry i brought all this pain on everyday and i’m sorry and i know my [apology] will not fix anything or bring her back but i hop it help in some way.”
+You did not have any long relationships with [Tristyn] and for that I’m sorry,” he wrote in an apology to the Bailey family.
+“For the Community, I’m sorry I brought all this pain on every day and I’m sorry and I know my [apology] will not fix anything or bring her back but I hope it help in some way.”

 Fucci also apologized for the effects his actions had on his own family, saying he missed spending time with his parents and siblings.